Configuring multicast forwarding

-To disable multicast traffic from passing through the FortiGate without a policy check:
+To disable multicast traffic from passing through the FortiGate without a policy check in transparent mode:

 config system settings set multicast-skip-policy disable end

 Multicast packets require multicast policies to allow packets to pass from one interface to another.
-Similar to firewall policies, in a multicast policy you specify the source and destination interfaces and, optionally, the allowed address ranges for the source and destination addresses of the packets.
+Similar to firewall policies, in a multicast policy you specify the source and destination interfaces, and the allowed address ranges for the source and destination addresses of the packets.
 You can also use multicast policies to configure source NAT and destination NAT for multicast packets.